 Business culture in Angola

-Expats moving to Angola for business will find that the business culture differs significantly from that of Western societies.
+If you’re moving to Angola for business, you will find that the business culture differs significantly from that of Western societies.
 New arrivals will need to adapt to these nuances if they want to be successful in the Angolan market.

 Hierarchy

-Angola’s business culture is formal and business structures are hierarchical.
-Status is important in Angolan society and decision making typically lies with the most senior person in a company, but final decisions are often made after consultations with subordinates.
-This can be a slow process as all options are weighed carefully, so expats should be patient.
+Angola’s business culture is formal, and business structures are hierarchical.
+Status is key in Angolan society, and decision-making typically lies with the most senior person in a company.
+That said, final decisions are often made after consultations with subordinates.
+This can be a slow process as all options are weighed carefully, so you should be patient as a businessperson in Angola.

 Building trust

 Angolans, as is the case in many countries, prefer to do business with people they know and trust.
-It's therefore important for expats to get to know their Angolan counterparts and build trust with business associates at all levels.
+It’s, therefore, important for you to get to know your Angolan counterparts and build trust with business associates at all levels.

 Communication

-With Portuguese being the primary language in Angola, it's useful to learn a few relevant key phrases.
+Portuguese is the primary language in Angola, so it’s useful to learn a few relevant key phrases.
 Although most senior executives in the oil and gas industry speak English, associates at lower levels may not.

-Titles and greetings are important, and introductions are initially formal and marked by handshakes.
-Personal space isn't that important to Angolans, so people often stand close to each other when conversing and moving away may be considered offensive.
+Titles and greetings are critical, and introductions are initially formal and marked by handshakes.
+Personal space isn’t a big consideration for Angolans, so people regularly stand close to each other when conversing, and moving away may be considered offensive.

 Punctuality

-Time is flexible in Angola, and although expats should arrive on time for meetings, their Angolan counterparts won't always do the same – it’s not unusual for a meeting to start late and be interrupted several times.
-Should this occur, expats should be patient and not show disapproval or irritation.
+Time is flexible in Angola, and although expats should arrive on time for meetings, their Angolan counterparts won’t always do the same – it’s not unusual for a meeting to start late and be interrupted several times.
+You should be patient and not show disapproval or irritation if this occurs.

 Dos and don’ts of business in Angola